leanngward/pydem/README.md

 1. Create a new environment using `$ venv myenvname`
 2. Activate environment using `.\myenvname\Scripts\activate`
 3. Save requirements.txt files to desired folder.
-4. Install needed environment using ` $ pip install -r pipsumpro.txt`
+4. Install needed environment using ` $ pip install -r requirements.txt`
 5. Run project file using `$ testcasefix3.py`